Artillex-Studios/Documentation/Writerside/topics/AxGraves-Configuration.md

 ### rotate-head-360 (default: true)

-* true: the head can face in all the 360 degrees
+* True: the head can face in all the 360 degrees
-* false: the head can face in only 4 directions (north, east, south, west)
+* False: the head can face in only 4 directions (north, east, south, west)

 ### auto-rotation.enabled (default: false)

-* should the heads rotate around like items on the ground?
+* Should the heads rotate around like items on the ground?

 ### auto-rotation.speed (default: 10.0)

-* if `auto-rotation` is enabled, how fast should the heads spin?
+* If `auto-rotation` is enabled, how fast should the heads spin?

 ### interact-only-own (default: false)

-* if true: only the person who died and people with axgraves.admin can open the grave
+* If true: only the person who died and people with axgraves.admin can open the grave
-* if false: everyone can open the grave
+* If false: everyone can open the grave

+### xp-keep-percentage (default: 1.0)

+* How much XP should the player keep on death?
+* This is a percentage, so setting this to 0.5 will half the xp kept.

+### grave-item-order (values: ARMOR, HAND, OFFHAND)

+* What order should items go in the grave?
+* Some players prefer if they get the armor first and not the sword.

+### auto-equip-armor (default: true)

+* Should the armor be equipped when collecting the grave?

 ### blacklisted-items